End of life care

 Talking to other people can help the process especially being able to talk with those people you rely on and trust.

-National Bereavement Partnership COVID-19 Hub has been set up to provide information, advice and support those individuals struggling on a difficult and emotional journey in these unprecedented times.
+National Bereavement Partnership COVID-19 Hub has been set up to provide information, advice and support for those individuals struggling on a difficult and emotional journey in these unprecedented times.

 It’s normal to be unsure of what to do when someone dies and to feel sad, angry or lonely.
 There are many organization’s that can advise you how to organise a funeral, cope when someone has passed away and how to register a death.
 There are also bereavement support groups in Dorset to support you with your loss.